maxime-devcod/maxime-devcod/README.md

 - 👋 Hi, I’m @maxime-devcod
 - 👀 I’m interested in computer science and new technologies
-- 🌱 I’m currently learning Android app development
+- 🌱 I’m currently learning Frontend development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...